Bemmu/wirecard_email_parser/README.md

 ## Structure

-The parsers directory contains scripts that can extract fields from WireCard PDFs that have first been turned into text using pdf2txt with default settings.
+The parsers directory contains scripts that can extract fields from WireCard PDFs that have first been turned into text files.

+[Pdfminer](http://www.unixuser.org/~euske/python/pdfminer/) is a project by Yusuke Shinyama.
+It turns PDFs into text files.
+It has a lot of options, but here only the default PDF -> TEXT conversion is used.
+To make things easier, I embedded the whole project
+(also MIT licensed) here.
+I added read_pdf.py, a simplified function for using pdfminer to do the default conversion.